leanprover/lean4/tests/bench/inundation/README.md

 This folder generates a deeply nested import tree of Lean modules that can then be used as a stress test of large Lake builds (e.g., Mathlib).
-The the modules lack any code.
+The modules lack any code.

 This removes variations in Lean elaboration time as a confounding factor, but also means this test cannot be used to profile features that depend on code size (e.g., OLean hashing or a module system).